Josh Homme: Health issues

-In a 2011 interview with NME, Homme talked about how his leg surgery affected him: "[In 2010] I had surgery on my leg and there were complications and I died on the table.
+In a 2011 interview with NME, Homme said of the medical issues he had experienced the previous year, "I had surgery on my leg and there were complications and I died on the table.
 I was in bed for three months."
 He became depressed and considered quitting music, eventually finding himself unable to produce any new music at all for almost two years.
-He has said that this experience greatly contributed to the making of the 2013 album ...Like Clockwork.
-He credits Transcendental Meditation with helping him recover.
+He has said that this experience greatly contributed to the making of the album ...Like Clockwork (2013).
+He credited Transcendental Meditation with helping him recover.

 In June 2017, Homme revealed on Steve Jones' radio show that he had recently tried to quit his decades-long smoking habit via hypnotherapy, but claimed that it failed because he was unable to relax enough to be fully influenced by the hypnotherapist.
 Three months later, Royal Blood frontman Mike Kerr discussed Homme's drinking habits and told Radio X interviewer Gordon Smart, "I can't go anywhere near [Homme] without having an unbelievable amount of tequila in my body.
-I did hide from him once [while touring together] because I could hear him coming and I was like, 'Oh no, I'm gonna have to do more tequila,' so I hid in the toilets of the dressing room."
+I did hide from him once [while touring together] because I could hear him coming and I was like, 'Oh no, I'm gonna have to do more tequila.'
+So I hid in the toilets of the dressing room."
 By 2023, Homme had completed rehab and was sober.

-In an April 2023 interview with Revolver, Homme revealed that he had been diagnosed with a form of cancer in 2022, though he did not specify which type of cancer it was.
-He underwent a successful operation to remove the cancer from his body and spent the following year healing from it.
+In an April 2023 interview with Revolver, Homme revealed that he had been diagnosed with cancer the previous year, but did not specify the type of cancer; he underwent a successful operation to remove it from his body and spent the following year recovering.

 In July 2024, during the European leg of The End Is Nero World Tour, Queens of the Stone Age postponed a concert in Italy as Homme was forced to return to the U.S. for emergency surgery of an undisclosed nature.
-They later announced the cancelation or postponement of all shows in 2024 due to Homme requiring "essential medical care" for the remainder of the year.
+They later announced the cancellation or postponement of all shows in 2024 due to Homme requiring "essential medical care" for the remainder of the year.